A General Existence Theorem for Embedded Minimal Surfaces with Free Boundary: The min-max construction

 Given a sweepout $\{\Sigma_t\}$, we can deform the sweepout to get another sweepout by the following procedure.
 Let $\psi=\psi_t(x)=\psi(t,x): [0,1] \times \tilde{M} \to \tilde{M}$ be a smooth map such that for each $t \in [0,1]$, there exists isotopies $\{\varphi^t_s\}_{s \in [0,1]} \in \mathfrak{Is}^{\text{out}}$ such that $\varphi^t_1=\psi_t$.
 We define a new family $\{ \Sigma'_t\}$ by $\Sigma'_t=\psi_t(\Sigma_t)$.
 It is clear that $\{\Sigma'_t\}$ is a sweepout in the sense of Definition 4.1.
 A collection $\Lambda$ of sweepouts is \emph{saturated} if it is closed under these deformations of sweepouts.

-\begin{remark} For technical reasons, we will require that any saturated collection $\Lambda$ has the additional property that there exists some natural number $N=N(\Lambda) < \infty$ such that for any $\{\Sigma_t\} \in \Lambda$, the set $P$ in Definition 4.1 consists of at most $N$ points. \end{remark}
+\begin{remark} For technical reasons, we will assume that any saturated collection $\Lambda$ of sweepouts has the additional property that there exists some natural number $N=N(\Lambda) < \infty$ such that for any $\{\Sigma_t\} \in \Lambda$, the set $P$ in Definition 4.1 consists of at most $N$ points. \end{remark}

 We will apply our min-max construction to a saturated collection of sweepouts.
 Given any such collection $\Lambda$, and any sweepout $\{\Sigma_t\} \in \Lambda$, we denote by $\mathcal{F}(\{\Sigma_t\})$ the area of its maximal slice (with respect to area in $M$) and by $m_0(\Lambda)$ the infimum of $\mathcal{F}$ over all sweepouts in $\Lambda$; that is,